 Additionally, food chemist Michael Sivetz discovered that drum roasters have very little oxygen present during the roasting cycle.
 This leads to the development of bitter tasting acids due to an effect known as pyrolysis.

-Smoke and Coffee Should't mix! - A Drum-Style Roaster
+Smoke and Coffee Should't mix! - A Traditional Drum-Style Roaster

 Sivetz went on to design and patent a coffee roaster based on the fluid bed principal which is commonly used in industrial applications, including coal-fired power plants and food drying.